How to Switch From Squarespace 7.0 to 7.1?

 How long does it take to switch from 7.0 to 7.1?

 Small sites take 1-3 days.
 Medium sites take 3-7 days.
 Large sites or e-commerce stores can take 1-3 weeks.
 The timeline depends on the amount of content, custom code, and products that need to be transferred.
+Most owners underestimate by 50%, so plan for longer than you think.

 Will switching to 7.1 hurt my SEO?